-As one of the world's top banana producers, Chiquita Brands deals in big bunches.
-The company grows, procures, markets, and sells bananas and other fresh fruits and vegetables under the Chiquita name and several others.
-Bananas account for about 65% of Chiquita's sales.
-Its other offerings include whole citrus fruits, melons, grapes, apples, and tomatoes, as well as packaged fresh-cut items, processed fruit ingredients, and juices.
-The company's Fresh Express unit generates about a third of sales and is the leading US seller of packaged ready-to-eat salads.
+A top banana among banana producers, Chiquita Brands deals in bunches.
+The company grows, procures, markets, and sells bananas and other fresh fruits and vegetables under the Chiquita name and others.
+Its other offerings include pineapples, packaged ready-to-eat salads, fresh fruit and vegetable ingredients for the foodservice industry, and processed fruit ingredients.
+Its Fresh Express brand is the leading US seller of packaged ready-to-eat salads.
 Chiquita's products are sold in nearly 70 countries, mainly in North America and Europe.
-Lesser markets include the Middle East, Japan, and South Korea.
+Brazilian agribusiness Grupo Cutrale and investment firm Safra together own Chiquita.

-The company's salads and healthy snacks business, which accounts for $1 billion in net sales and 30% of revenue overall, supports Chiquita's strategy of providing more convenient, healthy-food options to meet the needs of consumers.
-The company ships Fresh Express ready-made salads that enjoy the #1 position in the US with a 36% retail market share.
-One-fifth of this segment's sales come from foodservice customers (mostly quick-service restaurants).
+The company's salads and healthy snacks business supports Chiquita's strategy of providing more convenient, healthy-food options to meet the needs of consumers.
+The company ships Fresh Express ready-made salads that enjoy the #1 position in the US, controlling roughly one-third of its market share.
+Some of this segment's sales come from foodservice customers (mostly quick-service restaurants).
 While Chiquita provides the foodservice industry with lettuce, tomatoes, spinach, cabbage, and onions, what's purchased most often by customers in this niche is shredded lettuce.

 Chiquita is also focused on expanding its product range and brands to new segments, categories, and geographies.
 To that end, it has introduced Gourmet Café, Chiquita to Go, Just Fruit in a Bottle, and Pineapple Bites to non-grocery venues, including convenience outlets, gas stations, club stores, and coffee shops.